nortd/lasersaur/manual/driveboard.md

 ---------------
 The following parts are required to get the DriveBoard working.
 All of these items are in the Lasersaur BOM:

-- Two GeckoDrive G203V stepper drivers
+- Two GeckoDrive G201X stepper drivers
-  - GeckoDrive G201X are also fully compatible.
+  - GeckoDrive G203V are also fully compatible.
-  - Experimental headers for Nanotec SMC11 stepper drivers are also provided.
-- A BeagleBone
+- A BeagleBone Black (BBB)
   - loaded with LasaurApp
   - Experimental headers for the RaspberryPi are also provided.
 - Two PSUs
   - 24V, 3A
   - 5V, 3A
-- 11x Cat5 Patch cables, shielded, 26-24AWG, 3m
+- Standard shielded Cat5 Patch cables for wiring (SFTP, 26-24AWG, TIA/EIA-568-A or B)
-  - these are used for most of the wiring
-- standard insulated wires, 18AWG
-  - these are for the PSU wiring (screw terminals)
-  - the BOM has an extra power cord to salvage for this
-- (optionally) e-stop switch and keylock switch (both rated for 2A)
-  - the DriveBoard has two interlocks which need to be connected for operation
+  - 4x 1m (1x limit, 1x laser, 1x e-stop, 1x e-valve)
+  - 5x 2m (2x limit, 1x door, 2x stepper)
+  - 3x 3m (1x limit, 1x door, 1x chiller)
+- Power chords with C-14 plug (same cable what most desktop computers use)
+  - 1x main power
+  - 2x internal wiring (cut as necessary)
   - both interlocks can also be connected with a jumper
+- E-Stop
-- (optionally) e-valve, 24V
+- (optionally) E-Valve
 - (optionally) acrylic mount/cover sheets

 ![driveboard case](http://farm9.staticflickr.com/8349/8270542701_dfae76ef4f_z.jpg)